simoninireland/epyc/doc/tutorial/second.rst

 There are pros and cons to each approach.
 For the :class:`ParallelLab` we have:

-- it's very simple to start, requiring no extra software to manage;
+- it's very simple to start, requiring no extra software to manage; but
 - you only get (at most) as many cores as you have on your local machine; and
 - experiments run *synchronously*, meaning the program that runs them is locked out until they complete (this is especially inconvenient when using